martinjackson/create-simple-react/README.md

 # create-simple-react

-alternative to create-react-app, no eject, opinionated for shop standard
+An alternative to create-react-app, no eject, opinionated for a shop standard.

 There is no ejecting !!  for those you want to tinker, the config files are in the root directory with the package.json file.
-If you mess them up, you can run create-simple-react and it will restore the original config files.
+If you mess them up, you can run create-simple-react on the same directory and it will restore the original config files.

 This project was ruled by three concepts:

 1. K.I.S.S. -- Keep It Sublimely Simple
 2. D.R.Y. -- Don't Repeat Yourself
 3. Everything in plain sight